manim-kindergarten/manim_action_renderer/README.md

     This can be changed to https://github.com/ManimCommunity/manim now. <br/>
     But at present, this will throw an error when set to https://github.com/3b1b/manim .

+* `community_ver`

+    Whether the manim repo is a community version (e.g. a fork of ManimCommunity/manim) or not.
+The default is false.

 * `extra_packages`

     Additional python modules that need to be used, use `pip` to install them.
 Use a space to separate every two, e.g.: `"packageA packageB"`.